hpdobrica/digital-garden-public/{The Mind Illuminated.md

 - while we are beings that produce results through will and effort, it's important to take a step back when talking about meditation
 - we can't make the mind do what we want with any amount of will and effort
 - with meditation this becomes clear, as no-self insight shows that there is no one to control the mind and no one to blame for failure to control it
-- we can't afford to wait for this insight to occur naturally, we must adopt this idea at least on the intelectual level from the start:
+- we can't afford to wait for this insight to occur naturally, we must adopt this idea at least on the intellectual level from the start:
-- you cant force your mind into submission and make it do anything, all you can do is hold concious intention
+- you can't force your mind into submission and make it do anything, all you can do is hold conscious intention
 - kid learning to catch the ball does not perform the catching itself - it just intends to catch the ball, and over time body and mind comply
-- you dont play catch - you intend to catch the ball, the body follows
+- you don't play catch - you intend to catch the ball, the body follows
 - correctly formulated sustained intention creates causes and conditions for stable attention and mindfulness
 - repeatedly sustained intentions throughout many meditation sessions lead to frequently repeated mental acts, which become habits of the mind
 - intentions -> actions -> habits is the formula at heart of every stage
 - for each stage, plant the seeds of intention, water them with diligence and protect them from pests of procrastination, doubt, desire, aversion and agitation
 - the plant won't grow quicker if you keep pulling it and replanting it
 - getting annoyed because of distractions and sleepiness is like tearing up the garden to get rid of weeds
-- impatience and striving wont make anything grow faster
+- impatience and striving won't make anything grow faster
-- care for your mind as a skilled gardener, and everything will flower and friut in due time
+- care for your mind as a skilled gardener, and everything will flower and fruit in due time

 ## Conscious Experience and the Objectives of Meditation
-- consciousness consists of whatever we are experiencing in the moment
+- consciousness consists of whatever we are experiencing at the moment
-- it is built from the things we percieve with our senses + mental objects like thoughts, feelings and memories
+- it is built from the things we perceive with our senses + mental objects like thoughts, feelings and memories
 - conscious experience takes two forms:
 	- attention
 	- peripheral awareness
 - whenever attention is focused on something, that thing dominates our conscious experience
 - at the same time, we are generally aware of things in the background
-- like with vision, we are fully concious of the object we are looking at directly, but we still absorb information from elsewhere in our field of vision
+- like with vision, we are fully conscious of the object we are looking at directly, but we still absorb information from elsewhere in our field of vision
 - when we shift our focus, what was in the center of attention moves into periphery
 - attention and peripheral awareness are two ways of knowing the world:
 	- attention singles out a small part of the field of conscious awareness and analyzes and interprets it